Hood Homes BlogHood Homes Blog

 LISTING PRICE ≠ PRICE

 The listing price is for marketing only.
 This is the key one!
-What you ask for your house is NOT about your home’s actual value.
+What you ask for your house is not necessarily your home’s actual value.
 The asking price is a marketing tool.
 The goal is to price your home right to get the most people in your door and interested in your home.
 Once you’ve captured their interest, then the offer process begins during which you will settle on the actual price.
 It is often higher or lower than your original listing price.

 Home Value

-So what is my home’s actual value?
+“So what is my home’s actual value?”

 Your home’s real market value is defined as only one thing: The price at which a buyer is willing and able to pay for your home and you are willing and able to sell.